BrandonDuenas/House-Depot-Sales-by-Region/README.md

 ### Project Overview
 ---
-This project analyzes House Depot's 2023 regional sales data to provide actionable insights.By examining sales, delivery, and installation data for household appliances in California, we identify top-performing cities and uncover regional trends.
+This project analyzes House Depot's 2023 regional sales data to provide actionable insights.
+By examining sales, delivery, and installation data for household appliances in California, we identify top-performing cities and uncover regional trends.
 The resulting visualizations and analysis will inform data-driven recommendations, enabling House Depot to understand its markets and  optimize resource allocation.

 ![Dashboard 1](https://github.com/user-attachments/assets/eee21768-0e8d-4a27-802f-24a5c673ac27)

 ### Data Sources

-Sales Data: House Depot provided me with a box full of files which contained the information detailing each sale in 2023.
-I then built a spreadsheet containing all of needed information to preform the regional analysis.
+Sales Data: Sales record files for 2023 were provided by House Depot.
+These records were then consolidated into a comprehensive spreadsheet to facilitate the regional analysis.

 ### Tools Used